Osheah/p4da-numpy-random/README.md

 ### opening a jupyter notebook

 Jupyter notebooks have the extension ipynb.
 When you find a notebook that you want to look at or edit, don't click on it; Instead right click and save it to your local pc.
 Then open jupyter notebook via the cmder commandline and navigate to the notebook.
 NB; **before opening the notebook make sure the notebook is saved in a sub directory of the cmder path**.
 Jupyter notebooks cannot access any files that are not within the path when the kernal is called.

+## Issues
+I was unsure of the scope of the assignment and the level of knowledge assumed Issue on some LaTeX symbols not showing in github rendering of ipynb but are showing in jupyter notebook, particularly the symbol $\sim$  when discussing the distributions.

 ## Authors